SEO and WHMCS • How we Increased Traffic Rankings by 462%

 "2" in the chart

-We drop in the #15-35 zone but in the same time we notice an increase of our crawl budget.
-In a nutshell, Google was visiting us more frequently to index pages.
+I drop in the #15-35 zone but in the same time I notice an increase of my crawl budget.
+In a nutshell, Google was visiting me more frequently to index pages.

 "3" in the chart

-All of a sudden, we rapidly start ranking higher day by day.
-Even now at the time of writing, we're improving our presence in the first page.
+All of a sudden, I rapidly start ranking higher day by day consolidating my presence in the first page.

-It took us almost 7 months of work to appear in the first page.
-What's interesting is that the big change happened during the last 30 days.
+It took me almost 7 months of work to appear in the first page.
+What's interesting is that the big change only happened during the last 30 days.
 This confirms that SEO is a long-term process that works exponentially.

 The chart below supports this statement.
 Dark orange stands for #1-3 positions.
 Orange refers to #4-10.
 From April to October improvements have been laughable in comparison to the last 30 days.